 The overhead of artists’ fees, maintaining the 525-acre campus and nurturing the next generation of young professionals at the Tanglewood Music Center is an ongoing challenge, as BSO Managing Director Mark Volpe acknowledges.

-Apart from pumping box-office sales, typically close to 350,000 ticket buyers, Volpe and his colleagues are closely monitoring the potential impact of
+Apart from pumping box-office sales, typically close to 350,000 ticket buyers, Volpe and his colleagues are closely monitoring the potential impact of tax-code changes on donors and corporate sponsors who provide half or more of the BSO’s revenues.

 Other orchestras are in the same boat.
 The New York Philharmonic, without a summer-season base and facing the same financial pressures, has broadened its Lincoln Center season with film nights, a "Symphonic Sondheim" event this past week and an upcoming evening celebrating the Chinese New Year.